ZeMingoh233/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 1.5.1 (2nd May 2022)**
+- Updated Submerged to 2022.5.2
+- Updated Bepinex to version 559.
+- Fixed Forensic's ghosts to stay in the Submerged's elevators if a player died inside them.
+- Fixed custom buttons cooldown resets after meetings on Submerged.
+- Added an option on Zombie Laboratory to select who can Zombies kill (survivors only, all (this includes the Nurse), nobody)
+- Changed medkits on Submerged on Zombie Laboratory to not overlap with some boxes.

 **Version 1.5.0 (1st May 2022)**
 - Added a new Map: Submerged (playable either with roles or gamemodes, huge thanks to [AlexejheroYTB](https://github.com/SubmergedAmongUs/Submerged))
 - Fixed some bugs with Janitor, if killed while dragging a body, the body stays on the ground instead of flying around, also if Challenger's duel happens while dragging a body, the body doesn't teleport.